James Joseph Dresnok: Life in North Korea

 "I was fed up with my childhood, my marriage, my military life, everything.
 I was finished.
 There's only one place to go," Dresnok said in an interview.
 "On August 15th, at noon, in broad daylight when everybody was eating lunch, I hit the road.
 Yes, I was afraid.
 Am I gonna live or die?
 And when I stepped into the minefield and I seen it with my own eyes, I started sweating.
 I crossed over, looking for my new life."Dresnok met Larry Allen Abshier, another U.S. defector, soon after his arrival.
 Eventually there were four of them: Dresnok, Abshier, Jerry Parrish, and Charles Robert Jenkins.
 The men lived together and participated in several propaganda efforts on behalf of the North Korean government.
 They appeared on magazine covers and used loudspeakers to try to persuade more U.S. soldiers at the border to defect.
 They did not wish to remain in North Korea indefinitely at first.
 In 1966, the four men tried to leave North Korea by seeking asylum at the Soviet embassy in Pyongyang, but the embassy immediately turned them over to North Korean authorities.
 After that, Dresnok decided to settle in North Korea.

-Beginning in 1978, he was cast in several North Korean films, including one episode of the series Unsung Heroes (as an American villain called "Arthur Cockstud"), and he became a celebrity in the country as a result.
+Beginning in 1978, he was cast in several North Korean films, including one episode of the series Unsung Heroes (as an American villain called "Arthur Cockstead"), and he became a celebrity in the country as a result.
 He was called "Arthur" by his North Korean friends, after the name of his character in Unsung Heroes.
-He also translated some of North Korean leader Kim Il-sung's writings into English.
+He also translated some of North Korean leader Kim Il Sung's writings into English.

 In his book The Reluctant Communist, Jenkins claims that Dresnok was a bully, betraying the other Americans' confidences to the North Koreans, and beating up Jenkins on 30 or more occasions on the orders of their Korean handlers.
-In the documentary Crossing the Line, Dresnok vehemently denies these allegations.
+In the documentary Crossing the Line, Dresnok vehemently denied the allegations.

 Dresnok asserts that "because of the sanctions of the U.S. Government and Japanese", during the North Korean famine of the 1990s, he was always given his full food ration by the government.
 "Why?
 Why do they let their own people starve to death to feed an American?" he asked.
 "The Great Leader has given us a special solicitude.
 The government is going to take care of me until my dying day."